leplatrem/blog.mathieu-leplatre.info/content/pages/about.rst

   I find elegance in `simple and plain solutions <https://en.wikipedia.org/wiki/KISS_principle>`_.
   Minimalism and frugality in the domain of technology is something attractive to me.
   And being simple also connects with being clear, transparent, and honest.

+Sociability
+  From my experience, being social and happy leads to success.
+Not the opposite.
+I enjoy hacking alone on my laptop, but spending casual, relaxed, or fun time with people is essential for my productivity and creativity.

 Decentralization
   I value a world where horizontal cooperation is stronger than centrally